stefanocampanella/VN21-58_interview/presentation.md

 :::

-GEOTop: hydrological model, stand-alone application
+**GEOTop**: hydrological model, stand-alone application

-GEOtoPy: dead simple, paper-thin Python wrapper
+**GEOtoPy**: dead simple, paper-thin Python wrapper

 NOTE: GEOTop is a **hydrological model** focused on small catchments and mountain areas written in C and C++.
 It can work both as a distributed or lumped model.
 In my MHPC project, I used evolutionary algorithms to **calibrate GEOTop on a large distributed system** (up to 32 nodes equipped with Xeon E5-2683 v4, 2 sockets, 16 cores, 2 threads, 64GB RAM).
 To do that, I created a **Python wrapper that interacted with the model via writing and reading of files**.
 This was suboptimal, but since the simulations I worked with were CPU bounded and took each approximately 1 minute (that is, a time much larger then the writing and reading on disks), **the overhead was negligible**. **The wrapper was of course non-blocking**.

 :::

-Facebook Nevergrad: black-box optimization library
+### (Hyper)Parameter Optimization

+Facebook Nevergrad, Jupyter, Papermill, Scrapbook

-Jupyter, Papermill, Scrapbook: interactive & batch calibrations
+Interactive & batch calibrations

-Running on Ulysses v2 (new SISSA cluster) using Dask, up to 32 Xeon E5-2683 v4 (1024 cpu cores)
+Run on Ulysses v2 (new SISSA cluster) using Dask, up to 32 Xeon E5-2683 v4 (1024 cpu cores)

 NOTE: I used the evolutionary algorithms provided by the **Facebook Nevergrad** library and run the model on a cluster thanks to the **Dask** library.
 The calibration had two modes of operation.
 In the interactive mode, I run a single calibration using a Dask cluster were the **workers were spawn dynamically thanks to dask-jobqueue**.
 I also used **Papermill and Scrapbook** to execute batches of calibrations for profiling purposes and to investigate the optimization algorithms.
 Papermill and Scrapbook are two libraries by Nteract which respectively allows to **parametrize, execute and serialize objects within notebooks**.